MFarejowicz/mao-rules/README.md

 * Game start - one player flips over the top card and says “the game of mao has begun”
 * Players take turns
 * Players may play any card from their hand that is of the same suit or same value
-* Play goes clockwise, unless switched
+* Play goes counterclockwise, unless switched
 * If a player has no playable card, they must draw from the deck
 * Players issue penalties to other players if a rule is not followed
 * Players may issue a penalty if a player takes too long or doesn't recognize their turn